-Now you’re probably wondering what the title of this blog means.
+Anyway, let’s get to point here.
+You’re probably all wondering what the title of this blog means.
 Full disclosure, I recommend that you guys get ready for what you’re about to hear, because this theory would even make Alex Jones call me crazy.
-Long story short, I think Stephen Hawking actually died years ago, and any recent appearances he’s made were just his dead body sitting in the wheelchair with the computer “talking” for him.
+Long story short, I think Stephen Hawking actually died years ago, and any recent appearances he’s made were just his dead body sitting in the wheelchair with the computer program “talking” for him

-I know it’s a lot to take in and that most of you think I need to put the pipe down and got some fresh air, but hear me out.
-I think that when he died from ALS many years ago, his friends couldn’t handle losing such an important and well-known person in the scientific community, so they developed a way to perfectly preserve his body and give off the appearance that he was still alive by doing the talking through the computer for him.
-I mean if the Ancient Egyptians, who worshipped human-body, animal-head hybrids and thought that Gods carried the sun and moon across the sky every day, were able to preserve bodies through mummification thousands of years ago, I’m sure a group of modern science nerds could figure out an even better way to do it now.
+I know it’s a lot to take in, and most of you probably think I need to put the crack pipe down and get some fresh air, but hear me out.
+I think that when he died from ALS many years ago, his friends couldn’t handle losing such an important and well-known person in the scientific community.
+So, instead of accepting his death and saying goodbye, they developed a way to perfectly preserve his body and give off the appearance that he was still alive.
+I mean if the Ancient Egyptians, primitive people who worshipped human-body, animal-head hybrids and thought that Gods carried the sun and moon across the sky every day, were able to preserve bodies through mummification thousands of years ago, I’m sure a group of modern science nerds could figure out an even better way to do it now

 Since he already talked in that computer voice, it was easy to fool everybody into thinking he was still alive by simply controlling his wheelchair and speech software for him.
 Whenever he went on talk shows or gave speeches, that was actually just his corpse in front of a microphone while his friends typed everything that he was “saying”.
 Anybody who dared to bring attention to this little scheme found out the hard way, just like I did.
 Here’s footage of me calling Stephen Hawking a phony to his face, only for him to immediately punch me like Mike Tyson in his prime.

-So there you have it: Stephen Hawking has really been dead for awhile, and his friends have just been pulling a Weekend At Bernie’s style prank on everybody for years.
-I mean think about it, if you threw Bernie from the movie in a motorized wheelchair and gave him a robotic voice, he’s basically Stephen Hawking.
+So there you have it: Stephen Hawking has really been dead for a while, and his friends have just been pulling a Weekend At Bernie’s style prank on everybody for years.
+I mean think about it: If you threw Bernie from that movie into a motorized wheelchair and gave him a robotic voice, he’s basically Stephen Hawking

-Why his friends decided now was the time to officially have Stephen Hawking “die”, I don’t know, but a major reason why I thought of this ridiculous theory is because my friends and I are doing a death pool right now.
+I don’t know why his friends decided that now was the right time to officially have Stephen Hawking “die”, but a major reason why I thought of this ridiculous theory is because my friends and I are doing a death pool right now.
 Surprisingly, nobody drafted Stephen Hawking.
 Between 5 of us we picked 40 names, and somehow none of us picked The Hawkman.
 It would have been another easy payday for me, having already collected $100 when Billy Graham died a few weeks ago.
 Are my friends and I all going to Hell for betting on when people will die?
 Yes.
 Is doing a death pool kind of fun?
 Also yes.

-PS: Cant believe nobody has made this connection before, but has anybody ever noticed that Stephen Hawking kind of looked like Bill Gates if he were to have been in a really bad car accident?
+PS: Cant believe nobody has made this connection before, but has anybody ever noticed that Stephen Hawking kind of looked like Bill Gates if he got into a really bad car accident?